 We have high expectations of our students.
 Our expectations are quite traditional.
 We expect students to be punctual, well-mannered and well presented.
 We expect excellent behaviour and attitudes in lessons and we support this through our Student Support Team who work closely with students and their teachers in achieving a positive and effective working environment.
 The Student Support Team form an important link with our parents and carers and the whole community as we recognise that home and the Academy have to work together in a productive and genuine relationship of harmony and trust in order for our students to flourish.

 Student ability levels on intake are average compared to other schools nationally and students make good progress from a variety of starting points.
-Our GCSE results in Summer 2015 put us within the top 20% of schools nationally for progress (DFE – RAISE Online unvalidated – Best 8 Value Added).
+Our GCSE results in Summer 2019 put us, again, within the top third of all schools nationally for progress.
 This is particularly pleasing because for me, this is the true measure of any school as it measures the progress starting from when each student enters the Academy after Primary school to what they achieve at the end of Year 11 – i.e. the value we add to the child.

 We work hard to challenge all students to do their very best and make the most progress possible whatever their starting point.

-We have also achieved a nationally recognised award for our work with Gifted and Talented students.
+In the past, we achieved the nationally recognised award for our work with Gifted and Talented students.
 Before conversion, as Attleborough High School, we were the first school in the Eastern region to achieve this award and the only school to have been re-accredited.
-We were also recognised as a specialist college for Mathematics and Computing in September 2004 and re-designated in 2008.
+We were also recognised as a specialist college for Mathematics and Computing.
 Even though Specialisms are no longer in vogue, the legacy of our Specialism has impacted positively across the Academy.
-Our ICT facilities are rated amongst the best in the county and are continually developing.
+Our ICT facilities are extensive and continually developing.
 They allow us to deliver exciting lessons which appeal to a variety of learning styles.
 Our sporting facilities are also continually developing and we achieve high levels of success at area, county and national levels in sporting activities.

 The Academy was originally built for 250 students and we are now approaching 900 students.
 Our student roll has risen significantly over recent years and we have worked creatively with our buildings to develop high quality teaching areas to accommodate this growth.
-We have ten impressive ICT suites, large playing fields, a recently renovated gym and assembly hall along with a large sports hall which we share with the community.
+We have twelve impressive ICT suites, large playing fields, a recently renovated gym and assembly hall along with a large sports hall which we share with the community.
 Attleborough, as a town, is proposed to grow by a further 4000 houses over the next ten years and we therefore have exciting and innovative draft plans in place to provide even better facilities for educational, technical, sporting and community facilities on our site.
 We have just completed the first stage of a four stage Master Plan, developed with Norfolk County Council.
 In September 2020, we moved into our new Reception Building at the front of the site.
 This includes a new Drama studio and three Art studios along with Student Support facilities, new Student and Visitor Receptions and a Leadership suite.
 We are now working on the plan for stages two and three which will be a new Sports Village/community facilities and a new Sixth Form Centre.

-Our Sixth Form have a base in a purpose built study centre but are also integrated into the main Academy.
-We offer a wide range of Advanced Level subjects, BTEC Level 3 courses and an ‘Access to All’ (A2A) course that provides a stepping stone A2A course providing a link between GCSE and Level 3 courses, apprenticeships or employment.
+Our Sixth Form currently have a base in a purpose built study centre but are also integrated into the main Academy.
+We offer a wide range of Advanced Level subjects, BTEC Level 3 courses and an ‘Access to All’ (A2A) course that provides a stepping stone between GCSE and Level 3 courses, apprenticeships or employment.
 We are most proud of our recent initiative for all Year 12 students to spend at least one hour per week involved in a volunteering programme.
 Working with the Lighthouse Charity, we have seen students flourish and grow through their work with local community organisations such as care homes, Primary schools and other charities in our area.
 Our students have made such a difference to the lives of others through this volunteering.
 The feedback received has been truly humbling.
-All Year 12 students carry out work experience during the Summer term with the aim of experiencing possible routes in their future careers.
+All Year 12 students also carry out formal work experience during the Summer term with the aim of experiencing possible routes in their future careers.
 Our future will, therefore, offer strong opportunities for all students whether they wish to take a traditional highly academic pathway or a technical or vocational route.
 We are proud to be part of that journey.

 Mr Neil McShane